-Offices for faculty, graduate students and staff, and a library for mathematical sciences are conveniently located in the same building.
-The library contains a comprehensive collection of books and journals in mathematics, statistics and related areas.
-The department provides computer facilities for faculty and students through a Hewlett Packard cluster and a Linux cluster, an instructional laboratory, and a research laboratory.
-In addition, HP workstations and numerous desktop computers are available to graduate students in mathematics through the Mathematical Sciences Computing Facility.
-The University has a campus-wide license for Maple, which provides copies for home machines of all University faculty, staff, teaching and research assistants, and fellowship recipients.
+Offices for faculty, graduate students and staff are located in the 7th, 8th, and 9th floors of the Patterson Office Building.
+The Science Library, in the King Building, contains a comprehensive collection of books and journals in mathematics, statistics and related areas.
+The department provides computer facilities for faculty and students through a Linux cluster, an instructional laboratory, and a research laboratory.
+In addition, numerous desktop computers are available to graduate students in mathematics through the Mathematical Sciences Computing Facility.
+The University has a campus-wide license for Maple, Microsoft Windows and Microsoft Office, which provide copies for home machines of all University faculty, staff, teaching and research assistants, and fellowship recipients.
 The University is a member of the Institute for Mathematics and its Applications in Minnesota.
 Math students attend workshops, summer schools and conferences sponsored by the Institute both in Minneapolis and at other member institutions.
 Finally, our department is a member of the Mathematical Sciences Research Institute (MSRI), the renowned international research institute in Berkeley, California, offering fully funded summer programs for advanced graduate students.

-Financial support for graduate students is available in the form of Teaching Assistantships, Fellowships and Research Assistantships; these are awarded on a competitive basis.
+Financial support for graduate students is available in the form of Teaching Assistantships, Fellowships, and Research Assistantships; these are awarded on a competitive basis.